This tutorial teaches how to install MariaDB database on Debian 11 “Bullseye” from the official Debian repository.

 You will be prompted to enter the MariaDB

 In this guide, you installed the MariaDB database server on Debian 11.
-During the installation process, you also secured the server through the
+Moreover, during the installation process, you secured the server through the

 mysql_secure_installation script and created a new administrative user.

 Once you’ve completed the setup, you can begin managing and storing data.
-The concepts covered in this article should give you a solid start from which to learn more.
+The concepts covered in this article should give you a solid start to learning more.